QuantEcon/lecture-python-intro/lectures/unpleasant.md

 ## Monetary-Fiscal Policy

-To the basic model of our lecture on **Money Supplies and Price Levels**, we add inflation-indexed one-period government bonds as an additional  way for the government to finance government expenditures.
+To the basic model of {doc}`money_inflation`, we add inflation-indexed one-period government bonds as an additional way for the government to finance government expenditures.

 Let $\widetilde R > 1$ be a time-invariant gross real rate of return on government one-period inflation-indexed bonds.